 Not All Hope Is Lost – There’s Always Next Year

 As mentioned at the get go, I sincerely hope that the inaugural ISPT is a resounding success and that I’m proven wrong on all accounts.
-The Dusk Till Dawn people inherited a mess and are no doubt doing their best to save it.
+Rob Yong and his staff at Dusk Till Dawn inherited a mess and are no doubt doing their best to save it.
 But there’s a reason the title of this op-ed piece says “inaugural”.
 It’s certain that the ISPT will not be a complete failure.
 However it fares, it still maintains the potential to teach the organizers a number of lessons that they can learn from and integrate into future events.

 As a basic list of what to do to improve, they could: